-As part of its reporting process, each Party must report the percentage of reported Consumptive Uses that were determined through actual measurement, and the percentage of reported Consumptive Uses that was determined through the application of a coefficient.
+As part of its reporting process, each Party must report the percentage of reported Consumptive Uses that was determined through actual measurement, and the percentage of reported Consumptive Uses that was determined through the application of a coefficient.

-It is expected that the accuracy of measuring methods or coefficients will improve over time
+It is expected that the accuracy of measuring methods or coefficients will improve over time.

 Out-of-Basin diversions.
 For out-of-Basin diversions, the data must include how much Water is withdrawn, how much is Diverted out of the Basin, and how much water is returned to the Basin after use.
 If Water is also consumed in the Basin, the data must include the amount of Water consumptively used within Basin.
+In reporting Out-of-Basin diversions, the amount of water diverted out of the Basin will be reported as a positive number while the amount of return flow will be reported as a negative number.

 Intra-Basin transfers.
 For transfers from one Great Lake watershed to another Great Lake watershed, the data must include the amount of Water withdrawn, the amount transferred to another Great Lake watershed, and the amount of transferred Water returned to the Source Watershed.
-If Water is also consumed in the Source Watershed, the data must include the amount of Water consumptively used within the Source Watershed
+If Water is also consumed in the Source Watershed, the data must include the amount of Water consumptively used within the Source Watershed.
+In reporting Intra-Basin transfers, the amount of water transferred will be reported as a positive number for the Great Lake watershed from which the water is transferred, and a negative number for the receiving Great Lakes watershed.